Parameters

 $in

-Matches any of the values specified in an array
+Matches any of the values specified in an array.

 $nin

-Matches none of the values specified in an array
+Matches none of the values specified in an array.

 $null

-Matches if field is null
+Matches if the field value is null.

 $notnull

-Matches if field is not null
+Matches if the field value is not null.

 $true

-Matches if field is true
+Matches if the field value is true.

 $nottrue

-Matches if field is not true
+Matches if the field value is not true.

 $false

-Matches if field is false
+Matches if the field value is false.

 $notfalse

-Matches if field is not false
+Matches if the field value is not false.

 $like

-Matches always cover the entire string
+Matches the entire string (case-sensitive).

 $ilike

-Matches case-insensitive always cover the entire string
+Matches the entire string, case-insensitive.

 $nlike